prisoka/css-frameworks/README.md

 http://prisoka-css-framework-assessment.surge.sh/

 ## What are you looking at?
-For this assessment I created a basic html file and styled it with a CSS Framework. <br />
+For this assessment I created a basic html file and styled it using CSS Framework. <br />
-Exercise of week 5, at Galvanize Web Dev Immersive.
+Week 5, at Galvanize Web Dev Immersive.

 ## Time:
-Completed in on day.
+Completed in one day.

 ## Skills Learned:
 HTML, CSS, JavaScript, Bulma, and Surge to deploy.